-All proactive work, such as jetty water sampling, and routine visits to ships were suspended and only work as required by Legislation and official guidance and codes of practice was carried out.
-Officers also worked from home during this time.
+All proactive work, such as routine visits to ships remained suspended and only work as required by Legislation and official guidance and codes of practice was carried out.
+Officers remained working a hybrid system of part time in the office and part time working from home.